How do I ask individuals for donations?

 - Join the annual Love Some1 with Glut1 Campaign!
 It is easy and the template is prepared for you.
 All you have to do is ask friends, family, etc. If you missed the annual February campaign this year, make an effort to join next year.
 Together we can do so much more than any of us can do alone.

 - Make www.Goodsearch.com your browser of choice and use www.Goodshop.com when you shop online, selecting to support the Glut1 Deficiency Foundation.
 Every time you perform a web-search, $0.01 goes to the G1D Foundation.
 Every time you shop through Goodshop, online retailers will donate a portion (ranging from 2% – 10%) of your purchase to the G1D Foundation.
-In 2013 the G1D Foundation received a check for $1,893.48.
+The Glut1 Deficiency Foundation has received over $5,100 through these programs.

 - Volunteer!
-The Glut1 Deficiency Foundation is run completely by volunteers and we welcome your time, your ideas and your unique talents.
+The Glut1 Deficiency Foundation welcomes your time, your ideas and your unique talents.
 Contact any board member to learn more.

 - And finally…Use your VOICE to help spread the word about Glut1 Deficiency and the G1D Foundation.
 All of us can help bring about more awareness and education of Glut1 in our everyday lives and through social media.